pkamins4/CPU-Usage-Tracker/README.md

 # CPU-Usage-Tracker

 ## About
 This project is a CPU usage monitor with command line interface.
-It is implemented using C and utilities provided by pthread library.
+It is implemented using C programming language and utilities provided by pthread library.
 It works on Linux only.
 ## Building

 ## Running